SWING - Controls

 |Sr. No.||Class & Description|

-A Container is the abstract base class for the non menu user-interface controls of SWING.
+A Component is the abstract base class for the non menu user-interface controls of SWING.
 Component represents an object with graphical representation

 A Container is a component that can contain other SWING components.